JoeOsborne77/JoeOsborne77/README.md

 <!--
 **JoeOsborne77/JoeOsborne77**

 - 🔭 I’m currently working on...
-My final group project at Makers: An app which allows people to see how their local MP has voted historically.
-The App also gives them the ability to email MP's directly and gives them realtime notifications when they place a new vote.
+Automating my lights and blinds at home + a cool little App using Spotify's API
 - 🌱 I’m currently learning...
-React, React Native, Cypress, Javascript, Ruby and more (see below)
+React, React Native, Cypress, Python and more (see below)
 - 👯 I’m looking to collaborate on...
 Predominantly open source projects within the realms of Tech For Good, Music and Home Automation
 - 🤔 I’m looking for help with...
 Learning about the tech industry and how I can find my place within it
 - 💬 Ask me about...
 Anything!